Last updated: March 13, 2023

 Do not walk or snowshoe on ski trails.

 - Step out of the track for a break.

 Although the Loop Drive is closed to motorized travel in the winter, those who are properly prepared can explore the monument on the winter trail.
 The winter trail is groomed as snow pack and staffing allow.
 This is usually during the period from December to March.

-The groomed track is 4-7 miles in length with mostly level terrain or gentle hills.
+The Loop Road is groomed and is about four miles in length with mostly level terrain or gentle hills.
 There is one steep hill on the southwest flank of Inferno Cone.
 Novices should ski the loop clockwise to avoid coming down this hill.
 Although skiing time varies with ability and snow conditions, most people can ski the entire loop in 2 to 4 hours.
 There is no charge for skiing at Craters of the Moon.

 For more details on the Winter Trail conditions, visit the Blaine County Recreation District site and click on the "Craters of the Moon" tab at the top right.

-The Craters of the Moon Natural History Association has snowshoes available for loan at the visitor center between the hours of 9:00 am and 2:30 pm Thursdays through Mondays.
+During the winter, the Craters of the Moon Natural History Association (NHA) has snowshoes available for borrowing at the visitor center between the hours of 9:00 am and 2:30 pm Thursdays through Mondays.
 Snowshoes must be returned to the visitor center by 3:30 pm.
 Donations are accepted by NHA for the snowshoes used for upkeep and repair of the snowshoes.

 During the period before and after the Winter Trail is actively groomed, there is a brief period when the Loop Road is still closed to motorized travel but is open to other types of access.
 This car-free period is a great time to hike or bike the Loop Road.
 Bicyclists should be aware that snow, ice, and water are likely to be on the road and depending on conditions, snowbikes may be necessary to ride the Loop Road.
 Dogs on leash are also permitted on the roadway, but not on trails, during this time.
 Please pick up after your pet.